privacyguides/privacyguides.org/docs/email.md

 #### :material-information-outline:{ .pg-blue } Account Termination

 If you have a paid account and your [bill is unpaid](https://proton.me/support/delinquency) after 14 days, you won't be able to access your data.
 After 30 days, your account will become delinquent and won't receive incoming mail.
 You will continue to be billed during this period.
 Proton will [delete inactive free accounts](https://proton.me/support/inactive-accounts) after one year.
-You **cannot** reuse the email address on a deactivated account.
+You **cannot** reuse the email address of a deactivated account.

 #### :material-information-outline:{ .pg-blue } Additional Functionality

-Proton Mail offers an "Unlimited" account for €9.99/Month, which also enables access to Proton VPN in addition to providing multiple accounts, domains, aliases, and 500GB of storage.
+Proton Mail's [Unlimited](https://proton.me/support/proton-plans#proton-unlimited) plan also enables access to other Proton services in addition to providing multiple custom domains, unlimited hide-my-email aliases, and 500GB of storage.

 Proton Mail doesn't offer a digital legacy feature.